Loading…

 Friday May 9, 2025 1:00pm - 2:30pm EDT

-The Leadership Institute is open to all incoming, standing, and outgoing leaders of ARLIS/NA constituent groups.
+This year’s Leadership Institute workshop is open to all conference attendees.
+All incoming, standing, and outgoing leaders of ARLIS/NA constituent groups are encouraged to participate if they are attending the conference.

 Moderators